A matching decomposition algorithm for simulating quantum walk Hamiltonians: Introduction

 In general, implementing an arbitrary CTQW requires exponentially many quantum gates and classical computational resources in the number of qubits.
 However, a sparse CTQW, that is a CTQW where the number of edges grows polynomially in the number of qubits, can be implemented using fewer resources.

 In this work, we develop an algorithm that generates a quantum circuit for a given sparse CTQW on state space.
 Our algorithm is based on decomposition of CTQW edges into a collection of matchings.
+We develop two matching heuristics that can be used in the quantum circuit algorithm: one is a greedy heuristic, and one is a compression-aware heuristic.
 A novel graph compression algorithm is used to combine edges, which reduces CX gate overhead in the output circuit.
 The overall evolution can then be approximated via Trotterization over the set of matchings \cite{Suzuki1976_GenTrottFormAndSystApprox}.
 As with any Trotterization methods, the approximation error can be arbitrarily reduced by increasing the number of Trotter steps.

 In our numerical benchmarks we compare against a standard Pauli decomposition Trotterization workflow with identical transpilation settings.
 We emphasize that Pauli-based Hamiltonian simulation is a mature direction, and a number of specialized Pauli evolution compilation techniques (e.g., cancellation-aware synthesis and dedicated Pauli compilers) can further reduce two-qubit gate counts \cite{liu2025quclear}.
 Our goal here is to evaluate whether matching decomposition provides a new circuit construction primitive that is competitive against a widely used baseline, and to quantify the practical gains that can be obtained immediately in a standard toolchain.